 - Inside Storage & iCloud Usage section, there should be an option ‘Manage Storage’ in the bottom part without scrolling the screen.
 Tap on it.

 - Once you get inside Manage Storage section, you should see a list of apps installed on your smartphone populates.
-The list would show how much of storage is taken by each individual apps in the Documents & Data section.
+The list would show how much of storage is taken by each individual apps in the Documents and Data section.

 - Go through each of the apps to assess the amount of space taken by them.